ALKEN® LRSD 890

 10. Stability and Reactivity

 • Stability: Product is stable under normal conditions of storage and handling.
-In water solution, slowly hydrolyzes to form ammonium sulfate and bisulfate.

 • Hazardous Decomposition Products: Chlorine gas may be released when product is mixed with strong oxidizers.
 Hydrogen chloride, carbon dioxide, carbon monoxide.